karafka/envlogic/README.md

 ## Installation

-Add gem to your Gemfile
+Add the gem to your Gemfile
 ```ruby
   gem 'envlogic'
 ```